Abies chensiensis: Varieties and synonyms

-Distribution
+Distribution and habitat

 The natural distribution of the Shensi fir is roughly bounded to the north by the Chinese provinces of Shaanxi and Gansu, and to the south by the Yunnan province.
-It most commonly grows in heights of 2300 to 3000 metres in regions with an annual precipitation between 1000 and 2000 mm.
+It most commonly grows in heights of 2300-3000 m elevation, occasionally as low as 2100 m or as high as 3500 m, in regions with an annual precipitation between 1000 and 2000 mm.
+It is usually associated with Picea spp., Abies fargesii var. sutchuenensis, Tsuga chinensis, and Larix potaninii at high altitudes, and at lower altitudes it associates with Betula spp.
+There is also at least one pure forest of Abies chensiensis in Tsin-ling Shan.

 Uses

 The soft, light timber of the Shensi fir is finely grained, and is predominantly used as a construction material.